taesoosong/taesoosong.github.io/_pages/about.md

 I am a Ph.D.
 Candidate in the Department of City and Regional Planning at University of California, Berkeley.

-**I study how housing and land use policies stratify housing access by race and income in the United States, and how these dynamics shape broader geographic patterns of segregation and integration.** My research advances the scholarship in two key ways.
+**I study how housing and land use policies stratify housing access by race and income, and how these dynamics shape broader geographic patterns of segregation and integration.** My research advances the scholarship in two key ways.

 First, I focus on the increasingly multiracial and multiethnic urban landscapes of the United States, where conventional Black-White models of housing inequality and segregation often fall short.
 My dissertation studies homeownership and racial segregation among Asian Americans—a diverse and rapidly growing population often presumed to have overcome structural barriers to housing access—to uncover how policy contexts continue to shape unequal outcomes in nuanced ways.
 My dissertation is supported by the [Russell Sage Foundation's Dissertation Research Grant](https://www.russellsage.org/research/funding/dissertation-research-grants) and UC Berkeley's [Institute for the Study of Societal Issues](https://issi.berkeley.edu/) and [Michael B. Teitz Fellowship](https://ced.berkeley.edu/awards/michael-b-teitz-fellowship).